Daniel Wilson (academic): Life

 His final years in Edinburgh were spent at 17 Archibald Place, near George Heriot's School.

 In 1853 Wilson left Scotland to take up the post of Professor of History and English Literature in Toronto.
 In addition to his teaching duties, he kept up his interests in natural history, geology, and was very interested in the ethnography of the indigenous groups that he encountered on his vacation treks.
 Many of his watercolour sketches of landscapes and encampments of hunter-gatherer groups are now in the Canadian national archives in Ottawa.
 His brother George Wilson had become the first director of a new national museum in Edinburgh (now the National Museums of Scotland), and Daniel Wilson actively collected ethnographic material for the museum by means of an extensive network of contacts.
 He was the author of Civilisation in the Old and the New World, and a number of other books, for example, a study on Thomas Chatterton, and Caliban, the Missing Link.

+In 1857, Wilson made the original design for the coat of arms of the University of Toronto, which is used on the university's primary emblem to this day.

 He was elected a member of the American Antiquarian Society in 1861.

 In 1875 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir George Frederick Harvey, John Hutton Balfour, Sir Andrew Douglas Maclagan and Sir Robert Christison.
 He served as president of the Canadian Institute (later the Royal Canadian Institute) from 1878-1881.

 Daniel Wilson also served as president of University College, Toronto from 1880 to 1892, and as the first president of the federated University of Toronto from 1890–1892.
 He asserted their claims against the sectarian universities of the province which denounced the provincial university as godless, and against the private medical schools in Toronto.
 He advocated what he called "the maintenance of a national system of university education in opposition to sectarian or denominational colleges".
 He opposed the federation of colleges, particularly that of Victoria College, as a "Methodist plot".

 In 1888 Wilson was knighted by Queen Victoria for his services to education in Canada, and in 1891 given the Freedom of the City of Edinburgh.

 He died in Toronto on August 6, 1892.
-He is buried in St. James Cemetery in Toronto.